yuanshunning/pickit-docs/docs/robot-integrations/the_pickit_ros_interface.rst

     ERROR: Cannot load message class for [im_pickit_msgs/PickitStatus].
 Are your messages built?

-Pick-it ROS communication
+Pickit ROS communication
 -------------------------

 The command-response mechanism
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Pick-it ROS interface is based on using topics.
+The Pickit ROS interface is based on using topics.
 Any connected robot
-or machine can give commands to Pick-it by publishing a string command
+or machine can give commands to Pickit by publishing a string command
 to the following topic:

 .. code-block:: bash